-These costs come from childhood and adult healthcare as well as productivity loss and other costs associated with negative psychological effects of abuse.
+These costs come from childhood and adult healthcare and productivity loss and other costs associated with the negative psychological effects of abuse.
 For example, increased violence and criminal activity can be costly for others and for the criminal justice system.
-Deaths from suicide and drug overdose are also factored in.
-Overall, the damage that can be done by a single sexual assault is staggering.
+Deaths from suicide and drug overdose are included.
+Overall, the damage that a single sexual assault can do is staggering.

-Sometimes, victims are able to recover that cost.
+Sometimes, victims can recover that cost.
 The Catholic Church has paid more than $3 billion to victims across the United States.

 Frequently, children do not tell anyone that they were abused until months or years after the incident or series of incidents occurred.
-Many cases that have made headlines in the US are not recent, instead dating back to the 1960s, 70s, and 80s.
+Many cases that have made headlines in the US are not recent, but instead, date back to the 1960s, 70s, and 80s.

-That presents a problem to the justice system due to the statute of limitations prevents filing a legal action after a period of time.
+That presents a problem to the justice system because the statute of limitations prevents filing a legal action after a period.
 Depending on the state and the crime, these statutes say that someone cannot be prosecuted for a crime or sued after a certain amount of time has elapsed.

 Victims in Maryland can file a lawsuit for allegations of abuse until they are 25.
-They can also do so up until they are 36, but must prove gross negligence, which is harder to do.
+They can also do so up until they are 36 but must prove gross negligence, which is harder to do.
 In 2019, a bill passed in the Maryland House of Delegates that would have eliminated the civil statute of limitations entirely for these cases.
-However, it was shot down by a committee vote.
+However, a committee vote shot it down.